Stop, Look, Listen

 2. The Ability to Observe Details

 A second quality one must possess in order to be a careful Bible student is the ability to observe details.
 The more one is able to observe what is written in the text, the more accurate one will become at interpreting and understanding the text.
 Contrary to what one might think, careful observation is a skill anyone can learn.
 All it requires is patience and practice.

-Patience is necessary because we all are tempted to draw quick conclusions from the Scriptures as soon as possible without adequately noticing exactly what is actually recorded.
+Patience.
+We all are tempted to draw quick conclusions from the Scriptures as soon as possible without adequately noticing exactly what is actually recorded.
 We would be amazed at how many words we overlook, the amount of reading-into the text we do, and the plethora of assumptions we make about any given passage we attempt to study.
 If we would but read and re-read the same passage 10-20 times, we will begin to see the text in a completely different light than ever before.
-Of course, this requires a great deal of patience.
-Patience and careful tending to details produces a great harvest of fruit!

 One can also become a better observer simply by practice.
 For example, the next time a passage is studied, take out a piece of paper and a pen and begin to list as many details about the text as possible – before making any personal application.
 In order to do such an exercise, ask the questions: Who?
 What?
 Where?
 When?
 Why?
 How? frequently, and look for the answers in the text – and in the text only.
 If this is done with every passage that is studied, it will provide the adequate practice one needs in order to become a good observer of the biblical text.
-Learning to observe what is written (and, sometimes, what is not written!) will contribute to one becoming a careful Bible student.

 3. The Proper Use of the Biblical Languages

-It goes without saying that one of the best ways to more accurately interpret the Bible is to know and understand the original biblical languages, Hebrew, Aramaic, and Greek.
+One of the best ways to more accurately interpret the Bible is to know and understand the original biblical languages, Hebrew, Aramaic, and Greek.
+But one is not always in a position to learn these beautiful languages.

-Of course, one is not always in a position to learn these beautiful languages.
-In the past that was sometimes a huge problem, as the history of biblical interpretation might testify.
+In the past that was sometimes a huge problem.
 However, we live in an age that is continually producing user-friendly biblical language helps, aids, and tools for the laymen who is not able to know these languages.
 The earnest Bible student will do his best to acquire such tools and to become acquainted with the use of them.
-TRI maintains a continually updated Bible study bibliography section on this website with suggestions for effective language tools, as well as other useful Bible study helps.

 Just knowing these biblical languages, however, will not solve all of the interpretive problems.
 For one, some problems are not the result of poor translations.
 There are simply some passages of the Bible that are very difficult to correctly understand.
 For these passages, a proper study method will need to include the consistent application of all of the standard hermeneutical methods and tools – not to mention a complete dependency on the Spirit of God.
 Even then, we must realize that we still are not able to understand completely every passage in the Bible.
 The study of the Scriptures is a life-long undertaking; it will last for eternity, for it is the Eternal Word!

-Secondly, one must also be properly skilled at using the biblical languages.
 Sometimes the adage is true that “a little knowledge is dangerous.”
 Merely knowing the meaning of some Greek or Hebrew is not entirely sufficient to accurately translate biblical passages.
 On occasion, sincere Bible teachers, while attempting to use the original languages, make sincere, but unfortunate, interpretive mistakes, simply because they were not familiar with the grammatical nuances of the languages.
 There is much more to know in handling the biblical languages than the average language student realizes.
 (For a contemporary example of this point, please see the article entitled,”The Truth about Alef-Tav” in the Checking It Out section of our website.)

-4. The Use OF Biblical Backgrounds
+4. The Use of Biblical Backgrounds

-All of this may sound like an enormous amount of work.
+For better understanding of the Bible study the historical, geographical, religious, and cultural background of a given passage of the Bible.
+This may sound like an enormous amount of work.
 In truth, it can be!
 But how else can we bridge the vast gap of time, cultures, and geography that exists between us who live today and the times in which the Bible was written?
+Build up a personal biblical backgrounds library.
+Please consult TRI’s annotated bibliography section of this website for some helpful and up-to-date suggestions.

 5. Integrity

-Integrity can be defined as “honesty,” “sincerity,” or “uprightness.”
-How does one practice integrity in studying the Bible?
-For one, a student with integrity must let the Bible speak for itself, rather than imposing a preconceived interpretation upon the Scriptures.
-In addition, one must always be willing to change one’s beliefs or practices to adjust to what the Scripture teaches, instead of tenaciously holding to a belief or practice that has little or no biblical support.
-Thirdly, a sincere Bible student is always gracious to others of different persuasions when a biblical passage or verse is unclear or difficult to interpret.
-When the Bible is clear, honest students stand firm on its teaching.
-When a passage is not clear and subject to differing interpretations students with integrity treat those who hold to a different view with grace and love.
+- Be gracious to others of different persuasions when a biblical passage or verse is unclear or difficult to interpret.
+When the Bible is clear, stand firm on its teaching.
+When a passage is not clear and subject to differing interpretations treat those who hold to a different view with grace and love.

 These are just some of the ways that a careful Bible student can practice integrity when studying or handing the Scriptures.
 Integrity goes hand in hand with humility.
 Humility goes hand in hand with letting Yeshua in us live His life in us and through us.
 When a believer yields his members to righteousness, such a one will always be a careful Bible student with unmistakable integrity.